 In the past year, the MDB has also become a popular destination for those seeking information on the local option meals and room taxes.
-I'm pleased to say that as of just last month, the MDB's local options page has been reorganized.
+I'm pleased to say that as of just last month, the MDB's has been reorganized.
 The Local Options page is now one-stop shopping for lists of all local options available for enactment in cities and towns, as well as the communities that have elected adoptions.

 This will prove especially helpful for municipal officials, and the public at large, seeking information on the number of communities that have adopted local option meals and rooms taxes.
 You now have in a single location all the data needed to track both the acceptance of these options and the revenue generated.
 For instance, the local option meals tax has now been accepted by 122 communities, who collectively have received about $37.5 million in new revenue since the first quarterly distribution last November.
 These receipts can serve as a guide for other like communities considering adoption of this local option in the future.